EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 - Hempuli for making Baba Is You and for... other inspiration
 - PlasmaFlare#5648 for reference on how to make readmes like this one, making the scripts I reference here, inspiration for the mod menu, and for reference on how to make said menu.
-- Me for programming and the TEXT_ prefix sprites.
+- Me for programming and all sprites.
 If I forgot anyone, write who I forgot and send a carrier pigeon to me.
 Or ping me on Discord, whichever's more convenient.